EOL/publishing/doc/api-access.md

 ## Access from shell using curl

-When submitting a query it's necessary to convert any spaces to `%20`.
+When submitting a query it's necessary to convert any spaces in the query to `%20`.
+This is not something you want to do manually.
-This is not something you want to do manually.  `wget` does this automatically, but `curl` does not, as far as I can tell.
-So I recommend using `wget` instead of `curl`.
+`wget` does this conversion automatically, but `curl` does not, as far as I can tell.
+So we recommend using `wget` instead of `curl`.

 ## Access using python